Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Well the campaign they can.
 Via disc... or... ahem... download. ;)

 **Nemin:**
-I suppose that's the great thing about actually owning the game not just the right to play it
+I suppose that's the great thing about actually owning the game and not just the right to play it.

 > **David Fried:**
 >Well those days are coming to an end rather quickly. :frowning: